cuttlesoft/flask-session/docs/index.rst

 .. autoclass:: Session
    :members: init_app

-.. autoclass:: flask.ext.session.sessions.ServerSideSession
+.. autoclass:: flask_session.sessions.ServerSideSession

    .. attribute:: sid

        Session id, internally we use :func:`uuid.uuid4` to generate one session id.
 You can access it with ``session.sid``.

 .. autoclass:: NullSessionInterface